fpozoc/ML-engineer-interview-task/README.md

 - **Sentence preprocessing** to prepare the text data for the translations and further Sentiment Analysis.
 Removing NANs, punctuation, stopwords, special characters were performed.
 In the following pipelines, both Tokenization, Stemming, and Lemmatization were performed.
 - **Sentiment Analysis** to identify, extract, quantify, and study affective states and personal information.
 I have included different pipelines in the model to capture as much heterogeneity as possible.
 First, I added `FinBert`, a pre-trained NLP model to analyze the sentiment of the financial text.
 Moreover, I used the `TextBlob` library to analyze the sentiment of the text.
 This package provides a score for polarity (the orientation of the expressed sentiment) and subjectivity (personal opinion or not).
 Finally, I used the `VADER` (Valence Aware Dictionary and sEntiment Reasoner) library to use the compound score (a standardized score for measuring positive, neutral, or negative opinions in the same value).
 - I got **8 extra features** ready for task 2 after the previous steps.
 This adds some additional features to the model that can predict the target and add precious information.
+- NOTE: The model for task 2 is not yet ready.
+The translation step is running in the background and seems to take a bit longer.
+This second model adds helpful information as far as I have already commented, and performance will be improved.
+The evaluation for this task will be presented in the same way as [`reports/interpretation.model.v1.0.0.html`](https://github.com/fpozoc/Nomoko-ML-engineer-interview-task/blob/master/reports/html/interpretation.model.v1.0.0.html).

 ### Extra requirements